 Learn more

-Me: "Imagine if they all love 'Iron Man '-style interfaces?"
+Me: "Do they all love 'Iron Man '-style interfaces?"

 My PM: "Yes."